-GPT has been a signatory to the United Nations Global Compact since May 2011, reporting against the 10 principles of the Compact on human rights, labour, environment and anti-corruption in our annual Communication on Progress.
+GPT has been a participant in the United Nations Global Compact since February 2012, reporting on human rights, labour, environment and anti-corruption against the 10 principles of the Compact in our annual Communication on Progress.

-We commit to the following in respect of our key stakeholders:
+We make the following specific commitments in respect of our key stakeholders:

 - Transparent policies, processes and reporting practices to communicate our approach and response to human rights in our business practices

-- A culture that reflects our organisational values, and that fosters psychological safety and trust, including speaking up about things that matter, professional development and learning, and equal opportunity and diversity
+- A culture that reflects our company values, and that fosters psychological safety and trust, including speaking up about things that matter, equal opportunity and diversity, and professional development and learning

 - A safe workplace that promotes health and wellbeing, free from psychosocial hazards and risk of harm, including through harassment, bullying, victimisation or discrimination

-- A workplace free from slavery as defined by the Modern Slavery Act 2018, including forced, bonded, involuntary or child labour
+- A workplace free from slavery as defined by the Australian Modern Slavery Act 2018 (Cth), including forced, bonded, involuntary or child labour.

 Our supply chain

-- Clear expectations in our Supplier Code of Conduct and related processes that encourage suppliers to identify, assess and manage potential human rights issues in their business practices, including in their supply chains.
+- Clear expectations in our Supplier Code of Conduct and related procurement and supplier management processes that encourage and enable suppliers to identify, assess and manage potential human rights issues in their business practices, including in their supply chains.

 Policies and procedures

 GPT has various mechanisms in place, including policies, procedures, frameworks and strategies, which underpin our approach to human rights, addressing how we work and how we engage with our stakeholders.
-As GPT’s operations are Australian-based, these mechanisms reflect Australian legislation with regard to human rights, examples of which include privacy, anti-discrimination, and labour laws.
-In addition to maintaining legal and regulatory compliance, our approach reflects and embeds fundamental human rights in how we operate.
+As GPT’s operations are Australian based, these mechanisms reflect Australian legislation with regard to human rights (for example, privacy, anti-discrimination, modern slavery and labour laws).

-GPT’s commitment to human rights is evidenced and supported by the following:
+GPT’s commitment to human rights is evidenced by:

-- Our values and our Code of Conduct articulate a common framework around the standard of behaviour expected of all GPT directors and employees, and form part of our induction as well as ongoing training and engagement activities.
+- Our values and our Code of Conduct: These create a common framework around the standard of behaviour expected of all GPT directors and employees, and form part of our induction as well as ongoing training and engagement activities.
 Our values and our Code of Conduct are supported by policies such as GPT’s Equal Employment Opportunity and Workplace Behaviour Policy and robust channels and processes for lodging and investigating grievances.
 We make public commitments and participate in external benchmarks such as our Reconciliation Action Plan and Workplace Gender Equality Agency reporting.
-We also publicly disclose our priorities and approach to Diversity and Inclusion, which includes our work to address gender equality, First Nations, LGBTIQ and mature age worker inclusion.
+We also publicly disclose our priorities and approach to Diversity and Inclusion, which includes our work to address gender equality, and First Nations and LGBTQIA+ inclusion.

-- Supplier Code of Conduct: This sets out the behavior and conduct expected of organisations that we engage to provide us with goods and services.
+- Our Supplier Code of Conduct: This sets out the behavior and conduct expected of organisations that we engage to provide us with goods and services.
 All suppliers participate in a comprehensive Supplier Pre-qualification Survey and ongoing compliance monitoring and improvement, and supplier performance is regularly monitored.
 Suppliers are required to achieve and maintain the minimum standards outlined in the Supplier Code of Conduct, and must train employees and contracted parties on their rights and responsibilities.
 This includes addressing risks of harm to people and planet.

-- Compliance and Risk Management Frameworks: These frameworks are overseen by GPT’s Board and articulate processes for identifying, assessing, managing, mitigating and reporting on all material risks, including risks related to human rights.
+- Our compliance and risk management frameworks: The GPT Board is responsible for overseeing these frameworks for identifying, assessing, managing, mitigating and reporting on all material risks, including risks related to human rights.

-- Grievance and Whistleblower mechanisms: These procedures provide a clear and transparent framework for our stakeholders to safely, confidently and anonymously raise concerns about potential human rights impacts in our operations and supply chain.
-GPT employees, suppliers, volunteers and related external parties can confidentially report concerns about improper conduct by GPT or its suppliers through the GPT Whistleblower program, which enables us to swiftly and appropriately address any concerns that are identified.
+- Our Grievance and Whistleblower mechanisms: These procedures provide a clear and transparent framework for our stakeholders to safely, confidently and anonymously raise concerns about potential human rights impacts in our operations and supply chain.
+GPT employees, suppliers, volunteers and related external parties can confidentially report concerns about improper conduct by GPT or its suppliers, which enables us to swiftly and appropriately address any concerns that are identified.